 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 Leaving rainy Florence, Oregon on Friday afternoon gave us a good start on the 300 mile drive ahead.
-Despite the rain and grey skies, the Oregon Coastline with it’s rugged terrain, jagged rocks and pounding waves were a spectacular sight to see.
-The Oregon Coast is another ‘must see’ destination and worthy of a dedicated blog post with more photos (underway).
+Despite the rain and grey skies, the Oregon Coastline with its rugged terrain, jagged rocks and pounding waves were a spectacular sight to see.
+The Oregon Coast is another ‘must see’ destination, worthy of a dedicated post with more photos.

 With glorious, clear blue skies ahead, we left Crescent City on Saturday around 11.15am and spent the next 5 hours leisurely meandering our way down the beautiful and ever changing Coastal Highway 101 – past beaches, rocky coastline, barking seals and redwoods – headed toward our next destination, Fortuna, where we would spend the next couple of days exploring the California redwood forest up close.